Installing a newer version of Iptables and Ip6tables with version 4.2?

 Note that most devices run on the 3.0 kernel and I'm not sure they have all the kernel options to take advantage of iptable's functionalities.
 You can however build a kernel with whatever driver is missing.

-RE: Installing a newer version of Iptables and Ip6tables with version 4.2? - Added by LaurentZG the Replicant Fan almost 6 years ago
+RE: Installing a newer version of Iptables and Ip6tables with version 4.2? - Added by LaurentZG the Replicant Fan over 6 years ago

 Regarding editing Replicant's source code and remove the current iptables I think this sounds interesting from a technical point of view, but I am still not there.
 I would very much like to know how to do it some time soon.